johnt1838/johnt1838/README.md

 # Hi there, I'm Ioannis 👋

 ## About Me
-I'm a passionate **Software Engineer** with a broad interest in all fields of software engineering.
+I'm a passionate **Software Engineer** with a broad interest in all fields in computer science.
 I hold a bachelor's degree in **Computer Science and Telecommunications** and I'm currently pursuing a master's degree in **Big Data, Cybersecurity, and Simulation**.

 ### Current Status
 I have a full-time job, but I always have the spark to learn and create new things through side projects.